Lower bounds for the circuit size of partially homogeneous polynomials: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank Pavel Pudlak for his stimulating discussions and criticism, and Ng\^o Vi\^et Trung for his illuminating discussion on related problems in commutative algebra.
+The author would like to thank Pavel Hrube\v s, Partha Mukhopadhyay and Pavel Pudlak for their stimulating discussions, helpful remarks and suggestions, and Ng\^o Vi\^et Trung for his illuminating discussion on related problems in commutative algebra.
+She is grateful to the anonymous referee for valuable suggestions.
 A part of this paper has been conceived during the author's visit to VNU for Sciences and the Institute of Mathematics of VAST in Hanoi.
 She would like to thank these institutions for excellent working conditions and financial support.